-The Board of Directors establishes the Group's risk profile and ensures that the Group's own funds are satisfactory based on the risk in the Group and requirements set by the authorities.
+The Board of Directors of SpareBank 1 SMN is responsible for overseeing that the Group's own funds are satisfactory based on the adopted risk profile and requirements set by the authorities.

-The Group Board establishes the overarching objectives such as risk profile, return targets and the distribution of capital on the respective risk areas.
+The Group Board establishes the overarching objectives such as risk profile, return targets and how capital is to be distributed on the respective risk areas.
 The Board also establishes overall limits, authorisations and guidelines for risk management within the Group, as well as all significant aspects of risk management models and decision-making processes.